-Red Honeysuckle "Dropmore Scarlet", latin: lonicera x brownii
+Red Honeysuckle "Dropmore Scarlet," latin: lonicera x brownii

-Thrives in sunny to semi-shaded locations, can withstand urban areas well.
+This honeysuckle does best in sunny to semi-shaded locations, can withstand urban areas well.
 Needs fresh and rich garden soil.
 The base of the plant should be protected from temperature variations and dryness (by shading it with a stone, for example).
 Distance between plants: 0.8 - 1.5 metres.

 A remarkably robust honeysuckle.
 With lightly twining shoots, it reaches a height of 2 (max.
 3) metres.
 The trunk develops slowly, early bud burst, foliage lasts from April to winter, may be wintergreen in milder winters.
 The long, slender flowers are orange-red.
 Flowering lasts from May/June to October; the orange berries are inedible.
 No scent.
 Prune in summer as needed.